Dehydration occurs when your body does not have as much water and fluids as it needs.

-- White finger tips that do not return to a pink color after your doctor presses the fingertip
+- White finger tips that do not return to a pink color after your provider presses the fingertip.

 - Skin that is not as elastic as normal.
 When the provider pinches it into a fold, it may slowly sag back into place.
 Normally, skin springs back right away.

 Your provider may do lab tests such as: